Niche Practice in Obscenity Law

 Protest Groups: NO2ID (the successful anti-surveillance and anti identity-card campaign); and the Open Rights Group (protecting digital rights).

-Legal Observation: I have co-ordinated legal observation on demonstrations by The Slutwalk (the global rape anti victim-blaming awareness movement); NO2ID; ORG; and The Police Federation.
+Legal Observation: Myles has co-ordinated legal observation on demonstrations by The Slutwalk (the global rape anti victim-blaming awareness movement); NO2ID; ORG; and The Police Federation.

 Myles is a Higher Court Advocate and displays a calm and confident approach to appearing in the Crown Court and Magistrates' Court representing defendants charged with offences from theft of a Mars bar to international hijacking.
 Myles also remains utterly committed to Legal Aid work and prides himself on his client care skills, approachability and inclusivity.
 Myles also has a personal interest in the issues surrounding protest law; mental health issues in the criminal justice system; and sexual liberties.